 KPE includes additional features and controls that span a range of common enterprise wishlist items throughout the device lifecycle, extending standard Android and Android Enterprise.
 These features are aimed at enabling enterprise security and management practices that remove the need for IT and the business to compromise their goals to the limitations of less professionally oriented technologies.

 - Comprehensive device management: KPE includes application programming interfaces (APIs) that provide fine controls of all apps and settings, containerized workspaces and remote management at every step in the lifecycle

 - Granular security controls: APIs also allow responsive security management and security postures that keep data safe, even as the device changes context

-- Robust VPN and firewall options: on-board VPN, per app VPN and multiple third-party options that bring mobile devices into a security posture almost as hardened as the devices inside your facilities
+- Robust virtual private network (VPN) and firewall options: On-board VPN, per app VPN and multiple third-party options that bring mobile devices into a security posture almost as hardened as the devices inside your facilities